bigsaso/Ryzentosh/README.md

 5. Removed “Docs” (only after moving the “Sample.plist” file to the USB under “EFI/OC”) and “Utilities” as they are not needed.
 6. Took the “EFI” folder and moved it into the USB
 7. Went through each folder in “EFI/OC” and only kept “Opencore.efi”, “Bootstrap/Bootstrap.efi”, “Drivers/OpenRuntime.efi”, and “Tools/OpenShell.efi”
 8. Using SSDTTime, unzip the folder and open it in the terminal.
-From here, I ran the python script and:
+From here, I ran the python script and: <br />
   a.
-Pressed 4 to dump the system DSDT
+Pressed 4 to dump the system DSDT <br />
   b.
-Pressed 1 to patch any IRQ conflicts
+Pressed 1 to patch any IRQ conflicts <br />
   c.
-Pressed 2 to make the OS aware of the fake EC
+Pressed 2 to make the OS aware of the fake EC <br />
   d.
-Pressed 3 to set plugin-type to 1 on CPU0/PR00
+Pressed 3 to set plugin-type to 1 on CPU0/PR00 <br />
-      Now MacOS will know the pc’s hardware.
+      Now MacOS will know the pc’s hardware. <br />
       Under the results folder, took “SSDT-EC.aml”, “SSDT-HPET.aml”, and “SSDT-PLUG.aml” files and moved them to the USB into “EFI/OC/ACPI”.
 9. Rename “Sample.plist” to “config.plist”
 10. Modified the config.plist to work with the hardware and kexts using ProperTree (https://github.com/corpnewt/ProperTree)